product-os/deploynaut/README.md

 # Deployable

-> A GitHub App built with [Probot](https://github.com/probot/probot) to Approve deployments via signed comments from maintainers
+> A GitHub App built with [Probot](https://github.com/probot/probot) to Approve deployments via comments from maintainers

 ## Setup